Jamal Adams on Pete Carroll’s statement: ‘He has our back, I have his back’

 “You don’t have to be real bold to say what I said,” Carroll said Sunday. “… I don’t think that was anything courageous or anything.
 It was just stuff that needed to be said.
 And there’s a whole lot more that needs to be said.”

-But to one of team’s marquee players — safety Jamal Adams — said Carroll’s actions spoke volumes.
+But to one of the team’s marquee players — safety Jamal Adams — Carroll’s actions spoke volumes.

-It was Adams whom Carroll asked on Saturday to speak first in the meeting.
+It was Adams whom Carroll asked Saturday to speak first in the meeting.

 Adams relayed a story of an incident when he was on a college recruiting visit (he didn’t want to say where) and with a few other players and recruits when three cop cars suddenly pulled up.

-Adams said “I did nothing” but that a gun was pulled on him, anyway.
+Adams said, “I did nothing,” but that a gun was pulled on him, anyway.

 “I’ll never forget when the guy put us on the ground and found out who we were and said, ‘This is how we treat our players.
 You don’t want to come here,’ ” Adams said.